 Training is ongoing and responsive to the needs of the pupils currently at the school.
 Staff are trained in the following areas:

-Support for specific learning difficulties
+• Support for specific learning difficulties

-Wider Speech and Language issues
+• Wider Speech and Language issues

-Understanding and support for Autistic Spectrum Disorder
+• Understanding and support for Autistic Spectrum Disorder

-Hertfordshire Steps behaviour support training
+• Therapeutic Thinking behaviour support training

-Training for specific pupils, as needs arise (such as visual impairment or physical disability).
+• Training for specific pupils, as needs arise (such as visual impairment or physical disability).

 8. How will you help me to support my child’s learning?

-A 'Passport to Learning' is sent home at the beginning of each term and is also available on the school website.
-This document provides parents with an overview of key topics for term with suggestions about how parents can support learning.
+A Passport to Learning is sent home at the beginning of each term and is also available on the school website.
+This document provides parents with an overview of key topics for the term with suggestions about how parents can support learning.

-Home learning tasks are sent out on a fortnightly basis, increasing to weekly in Year 6.
+Home learning tasks are sent out on a fortnightly basis.
+This rises to weekly in Year 6.
 Tasks are age-appropriate and there is an emphasis on reading regularly with your child.
 The message is little and often.
-We hold information sessions at the beginning of the academic year to provide an overview of the year and inform parents of the expectations of a particular year group.
+Tasks can be differentiated by need in order to help pupils to learn more effectively.

-Parent Consultations, Open Mornings and Open Evenings provide further opportunities to speak to our staff.
-A detailed report on your child’s attainment and progress is written in the Spring term (Year 1 – 5) and Summer term (Early Years and Year 6).
 We signpost parents to relevant training courses on specialist issues which may help to support your child.
 If you need any further information to support your child, please speak to us.

 9. How will my child be included in activities outside the classroom, including school trips?

 A risk assessment is undertaken for all school trips.
 This is to ensure that each child is safe.
 All children with SEND are included on all school trips, including residential.
 Appropriate reasonable adjustments (e.g. additional staff) are deployed.
 Parents are consulted to ensure full participation and active engagement of all children.
-Where the outings are run by outside agencies, they agency is made aware of each child’s needs so that they can relate to the child in a sensitive and appropriate manner.
+Where the outings are run by outside agencies, the agency is made aware of each child’s needs so that they can relate to the child in a sensitive and appropriate manner.

-appropriate, we will prepare the child for the trip by explaining what will happen, how they will be helped and remind them how to ask for help during the visit.
+We understand that changes to routine may be difficult for some children with SEND so, where appropriate, we will prepare the child for the trip by explaining what will happen, how they will be helped and remind them how to ask for help during the visit.
 Social stories will be used, where appropriate.

 10. How accessible is the school environment?

-The school is compliant with the Equality Act and reasonable adjustments are made for all children with SEND (see Equality Statement on the school website).
+The school is compliant with the Equality Act and reasonable adjustments are made for all children with SEND (see Equality Plan on the school website).
 The building is wheelchair accessible and has disabled changing and toilet facilities.
 We have a Soundfield system in each classroom as well as the school hall.
-Specialized equipment is provided where appropriate for the child and advice is sought from relevant medical/ health professional to ensure that all children’s physical needs are catered for in the school environment.
+Specialized equipment is provided where appropriate for the child and advice is sought from relevant medical/ health professionals to ensure that all children’s physical needs are catered for in the school environment.
 The school website has the facility to translate into a different language.
-Classroom provision and the wider school environment are regularly reviewed

 11. Who can I contact for further information?

-Simply contact the School Office to make an appointment to speak with:
+Please contact the School Office to make an appointment to speak with:

 SENCo - Mrs Kate Jaworski